[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 3. Creating the Agent Flow

-Open "Flows" from the left menu in Copilot Studio, and create a "New agent flow".
+Open "Flows" from the left menu of Copilot Studio and create a "New agent flow".

-The final flow consists of the following 5 steps.
+Ultimately, I'll build a flow with the following 5 steps.

 5 steps: Trigger → Run prompt → Create file → Create sharing link → Respond to agent